GeonwooVincentKim/Pycharm_Pytorch_Django/README.md

 To migrate your project, Type this "python manage.py migrate".
 7. To execute Web Application, Type this "python mange.py runserver". you can change your Port Number. like this "python manage.py runsever 8001".

+## When you got stock in "git error: failed to push some refs to remote"
+1. git pull --rebase origin master
+2. git push origin master